|Ship name||Trawler IBEX|

 |Photos 1||Total views|

 IBEX was built in 1896 and soon turned out to be the fastest sailing trawler in the West Country of England.
-She was designed by Andrew Upham and built by J.W. & A. Upham in Brixham.
-Originally registered as DH 416, in 1902 this became BM27, when the new Brixham registration came into effect.
-Apart from her amazing turn of speed, she was typical of her kind and a good sea boat.
+She was built by J.W. & A. Upham in Brixham.
+Originally registered as DH 416, in 1902 this was changed to BM27 by a new Brixham registration at that time.
 She was crewed by only four men and a boy who could handle her well.

 The Brixham trawlers worked all year round, sailing as far afield as the east coast and the Irish Sea.
-She was one of four smacks stopped by a German U-Boat on 29th January 1918, some fourteen miles off Berry Head.
-They were all sunk by gun fire after crews had been given the chance to get into their boats.
+She was one of four fishing boats that were stopped by a German U-Boat in January 1918, some miles off Berry Head.
+The trawlers were all sunk by gun fire.
+Their crews had before been given the chance to get into their boats.
 A petrol boat later on rescued all of the men.

 In her early years, she was painted with a green hull, but later was painted black all over.
 She was the winner of 29 'firsts' in the annual trawler races held in Torbay.
 (This description was taken from a Robin Brooks website that shows a painting of the trawler)

 The model was built to plans of the book by Edgar J.March, Sailing Trawlers: The Story of Deep Sea Fishing with Longline and Trawl, David & Charles Ltd., Newton Abbot, Devon, England, 1970, ISBN 7153 4711 X .